Ozoniuss/Masters-Projects/microservices/README.md

+> Note: At the moment I wrote this article, I had only startup experience.
+Now that I worked on decomposing a big monolith at a big company, I'd probably write this a bit different.
+I haven't read this since then, but an updated version is on its way

 # Microservices Architecture for Beginners

 This short document contains my view about microservices, based on various resources I found online.
 At the moment of writing this, microservices is a hot topic, especially found in Go applications, and the motivation behind writing this document was that after over 1 year of developing microservices, I realized that I wouldn't really be able to tell why we're using them.
 Of course, there's the classical "it's easier to scale" and "it's easier to develop" type of arguments, but here I will be focusing not on _why_ these points are valid, because they're not universally true, thus rather _when_ they're valid.
 I will also attempt to explain the difference between a microservices architecture and a monolith architecture, while providing a short proof-of-concept example.